 Finally the victory has been for Vicent Luis with a time of 1: 43: 21 followed by Henri Schoeman (1: 43: 24) and for Bence Bisckák (1:43:26) occupying the third position

 Javier Gómez Noya (1: 43: 38) has been fourth, Alex Yee fifth and Fernando Alarza sixth.
 Vicente Hernández it was 17th, Antonio Serrat 26º and Mario Mola 28º.

 The young British triathlete was the fastest to complete the 10 km run on foot with a time of 29:58, Fernando Alarza had the second best time with 30:19.
 Javier Gómez Noya with his 36 years of age has run the 10 km in 30:33.

 Vicent Luis World Leader

-With this victory the Frenchman Vicent Luis strengthens himself as leader of the circuit with a fifth place in Abu Dhabi, a quarter in Bermuda Fernando continues second and Henry Schoeman climbs to third place.
-Noya is already fifth while Mario Mola falls to the tenth position
+With this victory, French Vicent Luis strengthens his position as leader of the circuit with a fifth place in Abu Dhabi, a fourth in Bermuda, Fernando follows second and Henry Schoeman climbs to third place.
+Noya is already fifth while Mario Mola falls to tenth position

-This year it has not been possible to repeat a Spanish victory in this race, where a Spaniard has won it in the last 5 years, with Mario Mola in 2016, 2017 and 2018 and Javier Gómez Noya en 2014 y 2015.
+This year it has not been possible to repeat a Spanish victory in this test, where a Spanish has won it in the last 5 years, with Mario Mola in 2016, 2017 and 2018 and Javier Gómez Noya en 2014 y 2015.

 The next appointment the WTS of Leeds

-The next appointment of the WTS will be in Leeds, Great Britain, home of the Brownlee brothers, where Alistair Brownlee will be on the starting line and if our Triarmada takes part in full, we will be able to see a duel between three of the best triathletes of the history, Javier Gómez Noya, Alistair Brownlee and Mario Mola.
+The next WTS event will be in Leeds, Great Britain, home of the Brownlee brothers, where Alistair Brownlee will be at the starting line and if our entire Triarmada participates, we will be able to see a duel between three of the best triathletes of the history, Javier Gómez Noya, Alistair Brownlee and Mario Mola.